A Digital Nomad Guide to Bishkek

 In summary, if you have a method of homeschooling and are willing to employ an au pair, then it could be a great city for families.
 There is so much to experience outside Bishkek, and there are some amazing day trips that the kids will love.

-How to prepare for Living in Bishkek
+Living in Bishkek

 Jobs in Bishkek